wdoyle42/lpo_prac/assignments/s2-03-assign/assignment3.md

 7. Create a graphic the shows the impact of the various independent variables on the outcome variable.
 Clearly label and describe this graphic.

-Submit a do file that will accomplish all of these steps.
-Submit a word file that includes all of your graphics and tables.
+You'll need to submit two files, a do file that will accomplish all of these steps, and a word file that includes all of your graphics and tables.